How discount deduction works

 Eligibility for DND list

-The ‘DND’ (‘Discount Not Deducted’), in Part II of the Drug Tariff, contains products which are exempt from the discount deduction scale and is updated monthly by the Department of Health.
+The ‘DND’ (‘Discount Not Deducted’), in Part II of the Drug Tariff, contains products which are exempt from the discount deduction scale and is updated monthly by the Department of Health and Social Care.
 Items included under the group headings are not listed in the Drug Tariff individually.
 In order to be included on the list a product must come under one of the following groups:

 Schedule 2 or 3 Controlled Drug